The volunteers make parkrun happen; they run the local events.

 Volunteers in this role help setup the event.

-The New Runners Briefing volunteer will be experienced and will brief new runners on the course and what to do at the finish.
+The First Timers Briefing volunteer will be experienced and will brief new participants on the course and what to do at the finish.

-Marshals guide and encourage the runners around the course warning them of any obstacles or hazards, as well as ensuring that other park users are aware of the run.
+Marshals guide and encourage the participants around the course warning them of any obstacles or hazards, as well as ensuring that other park users are aware of the run.

 They are also the eyes and ears of the run director out on the course.

-The Tail Runner stays right at the back of the field and should be the last person to cross the finish line ensuring that everyone is accounted for.
+The Tail Walker stays right at the back of the field and should be the last person to cross the finish line ensuring that everyone is accounted for.